 Although being prepared generally means having the best means of defense available, there may be situations where you need a more primitive means of defense.
-The spear was historically used from the earliest times and even into the modern era in some places, and it still has its place when you’re stuck in the wilderness and in need of a weapon.
+The spear was historically used from the earliest times and even into the modern era in some places, and it still has its place when you’re stuck in the wilderness and need a weapon.

-How To Make A Spear with A Stick
+How To Make A Spear With A Stick

-Once you have the proper material, you may find it easier to strip the bark from the tip although it is not required.
+Once you have the proper material, you may find it easier to strip the bark from the tip, although it is not required.
 Once you can see what you’re doing, perform the first pass of fire hardening.
 This is done by alternating between placing the wood above the flames and burying it for a few moments in the heat of the coals.